 If you find Windows Search missing from the Start Menu, then this post may interest you.
-Windows Vista’s SP1 changes the Search feature to allow users to choose a default desktop search program by using Set Default Programs from Control Panel.
+Windows Vista’s SP1 changes the Search feature to allow users to choose a default desktop search program by using Set Default Programs from the Control Panel.
+Here are a few alternate ways to search in Windows 7 and Windows Vista.

 You may have also noticed small changes to the UI, relating to Search, in the Start Menu.
 The Search Button has been removed from the right side of the Start Menu.
 A button labeled Search Everywhere has replaced See All Results now.

-This is one of the unwelcome changes introduced by Microsoft introduced in Service Pack 1 and higher versions including Windows 7.
+It is one of the unwelcome changes introduced by Microsoft introduced in Service Pack 1 and higher versions, including Windows 7.
 Why an unwelcome change?
-Until now there was an easy ways to get to the Search screen via
+Until now there was an easy way to get to the Search screen via

 - Start menu button